Privacy policy of the probefahrtenbutler.com website

 • According to Article 20 DSGVO, you have the right to data portability, which means that we will provide you with your data in a common format upon request.

-• According to Article 21 of the GDPR, you have a right to object, which, once enforced, entails a change in processing.
+• According to Article 21 GDPR, you have the right to object, which will result in a change in the processing after enforcement.

 • If the processing of your data is based on Article 6 para.
 1 lit. e (public interest, exercise of official authority) or Article 6 para.
 1 lit. f (legitimate interest), you may object to the processing.
 We will then check as quickly as possible whether we can legally comply with this objection.